-Then group 2 will list another, until all appropriate topics in each
+Then group 2 will list another, group 2 a third, etc., until they have mentioned all the appropriate topics in each pile.
+Then

 they will take turns listing topics in their inappropriate piles.)

-Elicit from students, and post on the board (and if needed provide more) possible ways to express discomfort or change the subject if an acquaintance brings up a topic a student doesn’t want to discuss. (i.e. “Isn’t that rather personal?” or ”I’d prefer not to talk about that,” etc.) In groups students talk about any such experiences they have had or observed.
+Elicit from students possible ways to express discomfort or change the subject if someone brings up a topic a student doesn’t want to discuss. (i.e. “Isn’t that rather personal?” or ”I’d prefer not to talk about that,” etc.) In groups students talk about any such experiences they have had or observed.

 Communicative Practice with Small Talk (30 min.)